 RBI Repurchase Rate in India

-India's monetary policy from 2013 to 2022 was generally characterized by gradual rate cuts to support economic growth and manage inflation.
-The Reserve Bank of India (RBI) cut rates significantly during the COVID-19 pandemic to stimulate the economy.
+India's monetary policy over the last decade was characterized by gradual rate cuts prior to the pandemic, to support economic growth while managing inflation.
+The Reserve Bank of India (RBI) then cut rates significantly during the COVID-19 pandemic to stimulate the economy.
 However, the RBI then hiked rates in 2022 to tame price pressures and support the rupee.
+Rates were kept around 2022 levels in 2023 and 2024.

 The RBI Repurchase Rate ended 2022 at 6.50%, up from the 4.00% end-2021 value and down from the reading of 8.00% a decade earlier.
 For reference, the average policy rate in the Asia-Pacific region was 3.70% at end-2022.
 For more interest rate information, visit our dedicated page.